Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Comparing He 2 Absorption with the Coeval H 1 Ly Forest

-In summary, our data indicate that the two main assumptions of the above numerical modeling -- a fully reionized IGM with a uniform UV radiation field -- do not hold at $z\simeq 2.8$.
-The mismatch between the data and the models clearly indicates that while helium is mostly reionized by $z\simeq 2.8$ (i.e.\ the locus of IGM patches consistent with $n_\mathrm{HeII}/n_\mathrm{HI}\simeq 100$ corresponding to $\bar{x}_\mathrm{HeII}\simeq 0.003$ at mean density), there are still significant fluctuations in the \ion{He}{2} photoionization rate (Figs.~\ref{fig:tauh1he2} and \ref{fig:tauh1he2med}, Equation~\ref{eq:he2h1ot} with $\Gamma_\mathrm{HI}\simeq\mathrm{const.}$), at least in underdense regions where we can probe such large variations.
-The magnitude of the fluctuations is difficult to estimate due to the limited sensitivity in the \ion{He}{2} data, but may reach a factor $\sim 4$ for a minor fraction (10--20\%) of the data sampling underdense regions.
-At similar gas densities probed by the \ion{H}{1} forests, the large variations in $n_\mathrm{HeII}/n_\mathrm{HI}$ directly correspond to variations in the \ion{He}{2} fraction by the same amount (Equation~\ref{eq:he2frac}).
-We confirm previous hints of large (up to a factor $\ga 4$) fluctuations in the \ion{He}{2} fraction, which we attribute to large fluctuations in the \ion{He}{2} photoionization rate in underdense regions \citep{worseck11b}.
+In summary, our data indicate that the two main assumptions of the above numerical modeling -- a fully reionized IGM in photoionization equilibrium with a uniform UV radiation field -- do not hold at $z\simeq 2.8$.
+The mismatch between the data and the models indicates that while helium is mostly reionized by $z\simeq 2.8$ (i.e.\ the locus of IGM patches consistent with $n_\mathrm{HeII}/n_\mathrm{HI}\simeq 100$ corresponding to $\bar{x}_\mathrm{HeII}\simeq 0.003$ at mean density), there may be significant fluctuations in the \ion{He}{2} photoionization rate (Figs.~\ref{fig:tauh1he2} and \ref{fig:tauh1he2med}, Equation~\ref{eq:he2h1ot} with $\Gamma_\mathrm{HI}\simeq\mathrm{const.}$), at least in underdense regions where we can probe such large variations.
+The large variations in $n_\mathrm{HeII}/n_\mathrm{HI}$ would directly correspond to variations in the \ion{He}{2} fraction by a factor $\sim 4$ (Equation~\ref{eq:he2frac}).
+Thus, we may observe the end phase of \ion{He}{2} reionization in the underdense regions of the IGM (large $\tau_\mathrm{eff,HeII}$ variations), whereas the higher-density regions were already ionized earlier (small $\tau_\mathrm{eff,HeII}$ variations).
+After the end of \ion{He}{2} reionization, the \ion{He}{2} photoionization rate may vary due to the rarity of quasars \citep{fardal98,bolton06,furlanetto09,furlanetto10,davies14}, but intersected quasar proximity zones will rarely produce upward fluctuations by a factor $>2$ \citep{furlanetto10,mcquinn14}.
+While our current observations at $z\simeq 2.55$ favor the presence of such a quasi-homogeneous UV radiation field, large \emph{downward} fluctuations of the UV radiation field may occur in 10--20\% of all $\simeq 2.8$\,Mpc patches of the underdense IGM at $z\simeq 2.8$, in order to explain the large number of lower limits that we observe at $\tau_\mathrm{eff,HI}<0.4$ ($\bar{\Delta}_\mathrm{b}<1$).
+At face value, this might suggest an `inside-out' evolution to \ion{He}{2} reionization, in which underdense regions far from the sources (quasars) are reionized last.